mgarcia-org/stm32-blit32/README.md

 This is just a quick test to see if I can decouple the firmware from the 32blit engine https://github.com/pimoroni/32blit-beta

-Copy and paste the 32blit-stm32 folder and paste, copy my Src and Inc file into them and my makefile.
+Copy and paste the 32blit-stm32 folder and copy my Src and Inc file into them and my makefile.
 It compiles, but doesn't build.. the lib or link

 Alot of :